 Are you or your spouse a veteran?

-Tony is VA Certified, which means he can assist you with potentially qualifying for a VA pension.
+Tony is VA Certified in Covina and Temple City, which means he can assist you with potentially qualifying for a VA pension.

-There is a 3-Part Qualification Test in determining whether you may qualify for a VA pension:
+There is a 3-Part Qualification Test to determine whether you qualify for aid and attendance:

-To be considered “disabled” under VA guidelines, you must either be (1) 65 years old or older or (2) permanently and totally disabled.
+To be considered “disabled” under VA guidelines, you must either be:

-Most of our clients have a problem satisfying the Mean Test; however, this area of qualification is where our office can help.
-Through a special type of trust called a Veterans Asset Protection Trust, you may be able to qualify for VA pension benefits, yet protect your assets for your loved ones.
+Most of our clients in Covina or Temple City, CA have a problem satisfying the Mean Test for VA Pension or Aid and Attendance; however, this area of qualification is where our office can help.
+Through a special type of trust called a Veterans Asset Protection Trust, you may be able to qualify for VA pension benefits, yet protect your assets from probate and for your loved ones.

 We can help if you are a veteran or a spouse of a veteran and need assistance with VA Pension Planning or Aid and Attendance.
 If you live in Covina, Temple City or surrounding areas, please contact VA Certified attorney Tony at (626) 858-9378 or request a free consultation below.